Getting Approved For a Mortgage

 The size of your deposit

 Lenders will always take into consideration the size of your deposit.
-Generally, the larger your deposit, the greater the chance you’ll have of getting your mortgage approved and the more deals you’ll have available to you.
-That’s because the more money you have invested in the property, the less risky you’ll be deemed.
+Generally, the larger your deposit, the greater the chance of getting your mortgage approved and the more deals you’ll have available.
+That’s because the more money you invest in the property, the less risky you’ll be.

 How much you need to earn

-Some lenders impose a minimum earnings requirement of say £20,000 – £25,000 on mortgage applicants, but this certainly isn’t standard across the industry.
+Some lenders impose a minimum earnings requirement of, say, £20,000 – £25,000 on mortgage applicants, but this isn’t standard across the industry.

-In fact, these days most lenders don’t solely focus on annual earnings to determine if you’ll be able to afford your mortgage.
+Most lenders don’t solely focus on annual earnings to determine if you can afford your mortgage.
 They look at the bigger picture and consider other forms of income – including bonuses, commission, pensions and even benefits – as well as your outgoings, credit history and other credit commitments.

-Each lender uses its own unique criteria to assess affordability, but in general, most lenders will offer 4.5 times your income.
-However, some will stretch to 5 times and a handful as much as 6 times your income.
+Each lender uses its unique criteria to assess affordability, but most lenders generally offer 4.5 times your income.
+Some will offer 5 times, and a handful will offer as much as 6 times your income.

 To get a rough estimate of how much you’d be able to borrow with your income, try our mortgage affordability calculator here: